 3. Corolla tube much longer than the lobes; flowers in heads, the corolla pink to blue.

 2. Leaves opposite (with stipules united around the stem).

 4. Stem prostrate, rooting at the nodes; leaves evergreen, scarcely (rarely as much as 50%) longer than wide and usually ± variegated with the midrib broadly marked in pale green or whitish; fruit indehiscent, red, fleshy, formed by fusion of ovaries from the 2 adjacent flowers and hence with two perianth scars.

 4. Stem erect; leaves deciduous (or overwintering only in a basal rosette), the blades distinctly longer than broad, not variegated; fruit dehiscent, a dry capsule formed from 1 ovary.

 5. Flowers axillary, sessile; stipules with fringe 2–7 times as long as body of the stipule, equaling or surpassing the flowers and fruit; fruit consisting of two 1-seeded nutlets; stem pubescent.

-5. Flowers terminal (or on a scape), usually stalked; stipules with no fringe or a very short one; fruit a many-seeded capsule; stem glabrous or pubescent.
+5. Flowers terminal (or on a scape), usually stalked; stipules not fringed or (especially those of the upper leaves) with a few fringes less than 2 times as long as the stipule body; fruit a many-seeded capsule; stem glabrous or pubescent.

-6. Calyx lobes shorter than the inferior portion of the ovary (at least as fruit develops); capsule longer than wide; stipules of cauline leaves ciliate or sparsely fringed or with a prolonged bristle; leaves narrowly linear.
+6. Calyx lobes shorter than the inferior portion of the ovary (at least as fruit develops); capsule longer than wide; stipules of cauline leaves ciliate or sparsely fringed or with a prolonged bristle, fringes or bristle 1–2 times as long as the body (especially on the upper leaves); leaves narrowly linear.